You can search for courses, events, people, and anything else.

 This program is not currently accepting new applications.

 To find out about the range of other postgraduate business programs available, please visit the Sydney Graduate School of Management (SGSM).

 The Graduate Diploma in Stockbroking and Financial Advising prepares you to become practitioners as stockbrokers and advisers in the finance sector.
 The degree exposes you to modern theoretical approaches to financial markets, and incorporates applied subjects developed with individuals actively involved in the finance and investment sectors.

 Stockbroking and Financial Advising at Western

 Students will develop the capability to prepare informed financial advice for clients.
-Most importantly, the content of the degree is informed by regulations that govern the formal educational qualifications required by practitioners in the sector.
-This ensures that on completion of the program students have obtained a qualification that enables them to become practitioners in this industry and adopt the required ethical practices.
+Most importantly, the content of the degree is informed by regulations that govern the formal educational degrees required by practitioners in the sector.
+This ensures that on completion of the program students have obtained a degree that enables them to become practitioners in this industry and adopt the required ethical practices.

 Fees and delivery

 This course is only available to domestic students.

 Unfortunately, student visa holders are not eligible to study this degree.